MyWheels/viscousjs/README.md

 Like Liquid, an expression is considered truthy whenever it's a `true`, a number, a string or an object.
 So, also `""` and `0` and `[]` are considered truthy.

-You can also provide your own
+You can also provide your own truthiness check with the `isTruthy` config key.

 ### Failure